-Mercury General reported its second quarter earnings results on August 3.
-The company reported net premiums earned of \$990 million for the quarter, which was up 6% compared to the previous year's period.
-Net premiums written rose by 5% year over year, to \$1.02 billion.
-The fact that net written premiums were up year over year will likely mean that earned premiums should see some growth during the coming quarters as well.
-Mercury General's investment income and investment gains were deeply negative for the quarter, at -\$191 million, which was the result of the equity market struggle and rising bond yields, which led to declining bond prices that caused fair value asset write-downs.
+Mercury General reported its first quarter earnings results on May 2.
+The company reported net premiums earned of \$1.00 billion for the quarter, which was up 4% compared to the previous year's period.
+Net premiums written declined by 0.1% year over year, to \$1.01 billion.
+The fact that net written premiums were down year over year means that earned premiums could decline slightly during the coming quarters as well.
+Mercury General's investment income and investment gains were positive for the quarter, at \$52 million, which was way better compared to the previous year's quarter during which Mercury General generated investment income of \$35 million.

-Mercury General's adjusted earnings-per-share totaled -\$0.35 during the second quarter, which was considerably weaker than results during the previous year's quarter.
-As a result, Mercury General cut its dividend by 50%, ending its 33-year dividend growth history.
-Profits are forecasted to be negative this year, which is why we calculate fair value with an earnings power estimate of \$3.00 for the current year as this seems like an appropriate estimate for the company's underlying earnings generation ability.
+Mercury General's adjusted loss-per-share totaled \$1.52 during the first quarter, which was considerably weaker than results during the previous year's quarter.
+This was caused by above-average catastrophe losses during the period, caused by extreme weather events such as major storms.
+The company is expected to generate losses this year, which is why we calculate fair value with an earnings power estimate of \$3.00 for the current year as this seems like an appropriate estimate for the company's underlying earnings generation ability.